shaoshuai0102/node-static/README.md

 ### Serving jsonp request #

-Any request with query like `?_callback=abc` will be treated as a jsonp request.
+Any request with query like `?callback=abc` will be treated as a jsonp request.
-For example, requesting a json file named 'test' with path `/test?_callback=abc`:
+For example, requesting a json file named 'test' with path `/test?callback=abc`:

     {
         "foo": "bar"